Skip to main content

 Here is what creators actually earn per 1,000 Shorts views:

-These numbers are 50-70% lower than long-form RPMs in the same niches.
-A finance long-form video averages $15-$25 RPM in the US, compared to $0.05-$0.30 for a Short.
-This is why treating Shorts purely as a revenue source is a mistake.
-Shorts are a discovery engine.
-The money comes from what you build around them.
+These are far below long-form RPMs in the same niches.
+A finance long-form video averages $15-$25 RPM in the US, versus cents for a Short.
+That is why treating Shorts purely as a revenue source is a mistake.
+Shorts are a discovery engine, and the money comes from what you build around them.

-One seasonal note: Q4 (October through December) is peak ad season.
-Finance CPM can exceed $25 in December.
-If you're going to push hard on volume, the holiday quarter is when to do it.
+A seasonal note: Q4 (October through December) is peak ad season, and finance CPM can top $25 in December.
+If you push hard on volume, the holiday quarter is when to do it.

-The reason is straightforward.
+The logic is simple.
 Shorts bring new eyeballs.
 Long-form converts them into subscribers and generates real revenue.
-Together, they create a flywheel that neither format can produce alone.
+Together they make a flywheel neither format produces alone.

 How to Build the Pipeline